kalvir781/kalv/posts/2025/modern-technical-dream-catcher.md

 2. Even putting a pack of chewing gum (foil) in a cap will work.
 This will be great for kids that perhaps have confusing thoughts or troubled to speak.

+3. If you find your head arch back or you have neck issues, top spinal mis-alignments that you can never align with as much pysio-therapy you get or chiropractors.
+Try when doing your yoga or stretches with a hockey teeth mouth guard and see if it helps.

 Water.
 It's really important to have healthy clean water.
 And I've found the water in Canada quite bad.
 So have always been filtering my water.
 I use a brita stone magnetic based bottle, but you can get the simple brita one anytime you need.
 Here is a link.